Civil Defence Management

 National History of Civil Defence

-Civil Defence was set up in the 1950s as part of a National Defence response to potential hazards which may arise during a war time situation, such as radioactive fallout, biological or chemical warfare.
+Civil Defence was initially set up in the 1950s as part of a national defence response to hazards arising from war time situations such as radioactive fallout, biological or chemical warfare.
+Following the establishment of local units, instructors, trained at the National Civil Defence School, recruited and trained new members locally.

 Back to top